The VERA books in order:

 Ann has previously used short stories as an opportunity to explore Vera's past in two short stories.
-The Habit of Silence, one of Ann's contributions to Best Eaten Cold, a new anthology of stories from Ann and her colleagues in the Murder Squad writers' group, reveals something more about Vera Stanhope, the woman she is now and the past that made her.
+The Habit of Silence, one of Ann's contributions to Best Eaten Cold, the second anthology of stories from Ann and her colleagues in the Murder Squad writers' group, reveals something more about Vera Stanhope, the woman she is now and the past that made her.
 Another short story, Hector's Other Woman, is published in Guilty Consciences, the new anthology from the prestigious Crime Writers' Association, and is now reissued in Ann's short story collection, Offshore.

 Read more about these and all Ann Cleeves's short stories.